-The responsibility to promote the licensing objectives does not stop when an authorisation is granted.
+The responsibility to promote be reasonably consistent with the licensing objectives does not stop when an authorisation is granted.
 In fact it is only just beginning.
 Operators must continue to tackle the risks associated with the activities they provide.

 We expect all customer-facing and management staff in licensed premises to have sufficient knowledge to tackle risks associated with gambling and know how to promote responsible gambling.